hrshjn/archwest-loan-api/README.md

 # Archwest Loan Sizing API

-Express endpoint that implements Archwest Capital's Fix & Flip (FNF) loan sizing calculator with complete pricing logic.
+Express service that implements Archwest Capital's Fix & Flip (FNF) loan sizing per the internal pricing PDF and sheets.
+Designed for forms, CRMs, and voice agents to return a provisional loan and indicative rate range in-call.

 ## Overview

-This API provides loan eligibility and pricing calculations for Archwest Capital's Fix & Flip products.
-It's designed to be called by voice agents during customer conversations to provide instant loan sizing and qualification decisions.

-### Key Features
-- Real-time loan eligibility determination (eligible/ineligible/recontact)
-- State-based pricing tiers (CA, FL/GA/TX, others)
-- FICO and experience-based qualification
-- LTV/LTARV/LTC constraint calculations
-- Interest rate lookup from 576 pricing scenarios
-- Loan amount tiers from $150K to $5M
+Phase‑1 supports FNF with Borrower Levels A/B, state tiering, and loan amount tiers 1–4.
+The sizing flow is row‑driven from the pricing matrix.

 ## Run